caryoscelus/heavy-bright-sun-wip/chapters/xxx-flight-across.md

 spoke for a while.
 Then it occurred to me that there is no apparent reason for Blue's visit.
 Did he really come just for the small talk?

-— Actually, i did want to ask you something, — suddenly, he answered my thoughts.
+— Actually, i did want to ask you something, — suddenly he answered my thoughts.

 — Well, i didn't expect a man like you to visit me for no reason at all.